DBR, EMDR, and somatic therapy: a balanced comparison

 they feel stuck in activation or shutdown

-they have strong body symptoms (tension, pain patterns, breath restriction)
+they have strong body symptoms such as tension, pain patterns, or breath restriction

 they want a steady, body-led pace